paulrougieux/biotrade/paper/paper.md

 # Conclusion

-The `biotrade` package is a download and preparation tool for agriculture and forestry production and trade data.
-It enforces a naming convention on variables to make sure comparable variable names are used across data sources.
+The `biotrade` package is a preparation tool that updates agriculture and forestry production and trade data based on global sources.
+It enforces a naming convention on variables to make sure similar variable names are used across data sources.
 As source APIs tend to change their access mechanisms every few years; the goal of the package maintainers is to abstract away those changes and provide a unified method to update data, that should continue to work with future updates.
 The package provides convenient methods to store